Dubrovnik’s nickname is Pearl of the Adriatic, one of the most visited coastal destinations.

 Simply wandering around the many streets is an excellent way to spend an afternoon.
-Still, if you want to visit many of the landmarks and monuments, you’re going to need more than a day to appreciate them fully.
+Still, if you want to visit many landmarks and monuments, you will need more than a day to appreciate them fully.

 Along the way, there are various forts to see, too, including Minceta Tower and St John Fortress.

 There are numerous churches, several palaces, the old harbour, and a few museums to pop into while exploring the old town, and when you need a break, stop in one of the many restaurants, bars or cafes.

 There’s life outside the old town too, so if you have time, explore other parts of the city.

 Take the cable car up Mount Srd, for example, and enjoy a fabulous city view.

 The cable car runs from just behind the old town and takes only about four minutes to rise to 412 metres.
 At the top, there’s a restaurant and a small store.

 You can take a ferry to the nearby island of Lokrum and visit the fort, monastery, botanical gardens and naturist beach.
 The defence on Lokrum is another place that provides excellent views of Dubrovnik.

 As well as the naturist beach on Lokrum Dubrovnik has a couple of other beaches for a lazy day – Banje Beach is closest to the old town, and Lapad Beach is about 3.5 km from it.